wmanica/algorithms/README.md

 # algorithms

-This README is about different algorithms
+This repo is about different algorithms and Ruby experiments

 ## About